farhanajaved/farhanajaved/README.md

 ### Hi there 👋 I am Farhana Javed (future PhD in Telecommunications Networks and Blockchain/Web3).

-I will have PhD finalized in Telecommunication Networks & Blockchain Engineering and am venturing into the world of Data Science.
+I will have my PhD finalized in Telecommunication Networks & Blockchain Engineering in 2024 and am venturing into the world of Data Science.

 - 🔭 I’m currently working on expanding my knowledge in Data Science, specifically in machine learning algorithms that can analyze complex data patterns.
 Also LLM and GAI.
 - 🌱 I’m currently learning advanced statistical methods and Python programming for data analysis.